Home Compare ACGL vs NN.AS

 Arch Capital Group vs NN Group N.V.: Which Stock Looks Stronger in 2026?

-Arch Capital holds the cleaner structural position, with stability as the main driver and profitability adding further support.
-NN still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with NN carrying a narrow edge on stability.
+Arch Capital still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (ACGL: S&P 500, NN.AS: STOXX 600).